Green District Heating and Cooling (DHC) is a Key Component of a Decarbonized World

 Our proposed technical solution uses proven green technologies to produce heat by means of electricity.
 The primary source of this energy would be the sea, which accounts for 70% of the Helsinki area and is the obvious choice for a high-availability, low-emission, cost-competitive source.
 HIVE’s solution would deploy sufficient seawater heat pumps (SWHP) to give Helsinki the largest SWHP capacity in the world.
 It also expands capacity with the construction of two solar thermal fields, which would require modest land use and are already highly acceptable to the public.
 To address intermittency, the plan would additionally deploy electric boilers to address moments of peak capacity.

 The truly innovative and most important element of this strategy concerns the introduction of low-temperature heating circuits across the network.
-Heat pumps work more efficiently at lower temperatures, so by reducing the temperature of the water going into the network, the entire system becomes more cost competitive.
+Heat pumps work more efficiently at lower temperatures, so by reducing the temperature of the water going into the network, the entire system becomes more cost-competitive.

-Deploying two types of heat storage will lower the cost of energy and build resilience into the system, easing concerns about shortages during extreme cold spells or forced outages.
-High-capacity Borehole Thermal Energy Storage (BTES) is an innovative tactic of increasing energy storage capacity without impacting land values or creating an eyesore.
+Deploying two types of heat storage will lower the cost of energy and build resilience in the system, easing concerns about shortages during extreme cold spells or forced outages.
+High-capacity Borehole Thermal Energy Storage (BTES) is an innovative tactic for increasing energy storage capacity without impacting land values or creating an eyesore.
 Because they store heat underground (200-300m), minimizing their surface footprint, the boreholes can be placed in areas where land is of lower value or unsuitable for other purposes, such as unused space between road infrastructure.
 The land-use and visibility impacts are therefore negligible.

 Pit Thermal Energy Storage (PTES) is a fast-response energy reservoir and a significant link in the proposed energy network, but it does raise concerns about land use, which raises the importance of fostering social acceptance and citizen engagement.
 For the fact of the matter is, even the most ingenious solution will never get off the ground without selling the approach to clients, stakeholders and the general public.
 Our proposal for Helsinki addresses this final piece of the puzzle extensively.